"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Read the Coreg (carvedilol) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before taking carvedilol, tell your doctor or pharmacist if you are allergic to it; or if you have had a serious reaction to other beta blockers (e.g., propranolol); or if you have any other allergies.
+PRECAUTIONS: Before taking carvedilol, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before having surgery (including cataract eye surgery), tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Caution is advised when using this drug in older adults because they may be more sensitive to its effects, especially dizziness and lightheadedness.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness and lightheadedness.

-Based on information from related drugs, this medication may pass into breast milk and may have undesirable effects on a nursing infant.
+It is unknown if carvedilol passes into breast milk.
+However, it is unlikely to pass into breast milk in large amounts.
+There is a low risk that it may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Additional Coreg Information